DominiqueMakowski/DominiqueMakowski.github.io/content/post_drafts/mandelbrot_monk/index.md

 ---

 I find [fractals fascinating](https://dominiquemakowski.github.io/post/python_mandelbrot/).
 Their infinitely self-replicating nature illustrates how complex patterns can emerge from very simple rules.
-But the history of religions and comparative mythology are other hobbies of mine, and today I have a **little story about fractals, God, or Hell**.
+But the history of religions and comparative mythology are other hobbies of mine, and today I have a **little story about fractals, God, and Hell**.

 ## Science and Religions

 People often tend to see religion and science as opposites, one obscurantist and the other enlightening, but such generalization overlooks the vast differences between religions, and thus in the world's understanding of their followers.

 Let's take as example some (mostly extinct) religions, like the polytheisms from antiquity.
-While the interest in humans of the major Gods was often limited *(unless it's about beautiful girls, [Zeus](https://en.wikipedia.org/wiki/Zeus#Transformation_of_Zeus) we see you!)*, it was usually considered that regular Men have little say in their destiny, and little power to change it.
+While the interest in humans of the major Gods was often limited *(unless it's about beautiful girls, [Zeus](https://en.wikipedia.org/wiki/Zeus#Transformation_of_Zeus) we see you)*, it was usually considered that regular Men have little say in their destiny, and little power to change it.
 They were toys in Gods' hands, tools at the mercy of their power struggles and agendas not always in line with any form of anthropic benevolence.

 <figure>
   <img src="Fates.jpg" alt="github for psychologists"/>